stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 For most organisations risk management is all talk, no action.

 If it was easier to log and keep up to date, most of us would embrace risk management.
-But it's not, [so we pass the monkey to our CFOs](https://stratappsaas.com/blog/why-we-lump-our-cfos-with-risk-management/ "passing the risk management monkey to CFOs").
+But it's not, [so we pass the monkey to our CFOs](https://stratappsaas.com/blog/why-we-lump-our-cfos-with-risk-management/ "passing the risk management monkey to CFOs"){:target="_blank"}.

 \#stratapp makes risk management easy, org-wide and natural.